Generalized Resistance Geometry from Kron Reduction and Effective Resistance: Conclusions

 \section{Conclusions}

-Building on the concepts of Kron reduction and effective resistance, we developed a resistance geometry framework for strongly connected directed graphs.
-In particular, we established a generalized Fiedler--Bapat identity (FBI), which provides a unified basis for extending the resistance curvature $\bm{p}$ and resistance radius $\sigma^2$ to both signed undirected and strongly connected directed settings.
-A key structural consequence of this framework is the commutativity between two fundamental algebraic operations on the Laplacian of an SCWB-directed graph: the Kron reduction $\mathcal{L} \mapsto \mathcal{L}/\alpha^c$ and the ``undirecting'' map $\mathcal{L} \mapsto (\mathcal{L}^{\dagger}_s)^{\dagger}$.
-Furthermore, within the class of signed undirected graphs considered in this paper, we characterized the unique optimizer of the maximum graph-variance problem in terms of $\bm{p}$ and $\sigma^2$, and proposed generalized resistive embeddings.
+Building on Kron reduction and effective resistance, we developed a generalized resistance geometry for SCWB-directed graphs and signed undirected graphs.
+We established a generalized Fiedler--Bapat identity for SCWB-directed graphs, providing a foundation for defining the resistance curvature $\bm{p}$ and resistance radius $\sigma^2$.
+We also derived the directionality decomposition $(\mathcal{L}^{\dagger}_s)^{\dagger} = \mathcal{L}_s + \mathcal{K}(\mathcal{L}_s)^{\dagger}\mathcal{K}^{\top}$, and showed that it yields a pairwise effective-resistance comparison between the associated signed undirected graph and the symmetrized graph.
+In the unsigned setting, this comparison extends a previous result obtained under a normality assumption to all SCWB-directed Laplacians.
+Furthermore, we proved that the undirecting map $\mathcal{L} \mapsto (\mathcal{L}^{\dagger}_s)^{\dagger}$ commutes with Kron reduction.
+We introduced generalized resistance metrics for signed undirected graphs and showed that their resistance matrices are precisely the strict negative type metrics.
+Moreover, we characterized the unique optimaizer of maximum graph-variance problem, and developed generalized resistive embeddings.

-As future work, we plan to develop a more unified theoretical framework for effective resistance and Kron reduction over broader classes of Laplacians.
-Another important direction is graph classification based on the proposed geometric invariants.
-For two graphs $\mathcal{G}$ and $\mathcal{G}'$ with the same number of vertices, one may assess their similarity through the proximity of their resistance curvatures $\bm{p}$ and $\bm{p}'$, for example, via $\|\bm{p}-\bm{p}'\|^2$.
-When the numbers of vertices differ, a possible approach is to compare one graph with a Kron-reduced representation of the other and then measure the distance between the resulting resistance curvatures.
+Future work includes extending the framework to broader classes of directed and signed Laplacians and clarifying the conditions under which $\bm{p}$ and $\sigma^2$ are well-defined for general SC-directed graphs.
+Another direction is graph comparison based on the proposed geometric invariants.
+For graphs with the same labeled node set, one may compare their resistance curvatures using $\|\bm{p}-\bm{p}'\|_2$ whenever both resistance curvatures are well-defined.
+For unlabeled graphs, node permutations should also be considered, while graphs with different numbers of nodes may be compared after Kron reduction onto suitable node subsets.